vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-campaigns-howitworks.md

 ## 5. Overview of agreements and charges

-The user can see their active subscriptions, as well as stopped subscriptions, and get an overview of previous charges in Vipps.
+The user can see their active subscriptions, as well as stopped subscriptions, and get an overview of previous charges in Vipps or MobilePay.
 Campaign information will be displayed on the active and stopped subscriptions until the campaign has expired.
 After that, the regular price and interval will be displayed.

 ### Agreement with running campaign